-All three of Flutter, React Native and Ionic/Apache Cordova are popular, widely used technologies used for developing hybrid apps.
+All three of Flutter, React Native and Ionic/Capacitor are popular, widely used technologies used for developing hybrid apps.
 Recently, Flutter and React Native have started to dominate as the choices for new apps, with Cordova losing some ground.

-As a result, we would generally recommend going with either Flutter or React Native for most new apps in 2021, despite having a generally positive opinion of the Ionic framework/Apache Cordova combination.
+As a result, we would generally recommend going with either Flutter or React Native for most new apps in 2022, despite having a generally positive opinion of the Ionic framework/Capacitor combination.
 The recent trend suggests Flutter and React Native will dominate hybrid app development for the foreseeable future, making them a good strategic choice.

 Ionic is a framework, or UI toolkit, based on either Angular, Vue or React and works in conjunction with Cordova, which provides plugins to access the hardware of the device the native app is running on.